 Orange County Water District and the Orange County Sanitation District built a groundwater replenishment system, which is the world’s largest advanced water purification system for potable reuse.
 The system takes highly treated wastewater that normally would have been discharged into the Pacific Ocean and purifies it.
 The plant produces up to 100 million gallons per day of high-quality water that exceeds state and federal drinking water standards.

 San Diego approved an environmental impact report for the first phase of a recycling program in early 2018.
 It is a multi-year program that will provide one-third of San Diego’s water supply locally by 2035.
 The first phase is scheduled to come online in 2021 and will expand San Diego’s potable water production capacity by 30 million gallons per day, replacing the use of imported water.
 The city started accepting construction bids and other ancillary support bids in 2020.
 Overall, the project is expected to provide 1,000 green jobs, according to the mayor.
 Eventually, the program will recycle up to 83 million gallons of wastewater per day into high-quality drinking water.

+• Desalination of Water.
 Desalination of ocean and brackish groundwater is rapidly becoming a reality in California.
 According to the Department of Water Resources, 26 desalination plants were operating in California in 2013.
 Twenty of the plants desalt brackish groundwater and six plants desalt seawater.
 The largest ocean desalination plant in North America went online in Carlsbad, California in December 2015.
 The plant supplies 50 million gallons of drinking water to San Diego daily.
-Another large desalination plant designed by Poseidon should be coming online in Huntington Beach in 2019 but has been delayed by the State Water Resources Control Board.
+Another large desalination plant designed by Poseidon was to come online in Huntington Beach in 2019 but has been delayed by the State Water Resources Control Board.
 It is expected to produce 50 million gallons of drinking water to augment Orange County’s drinking water supplies.

 These plants have taken close to 20 years to make it through the permitting process, including environmental impact reports.
 During the last drought, coastal areas began to seriously investigate the possibilities of siting desalination plants to augment diminishing water supplies.